Uranium anomalies in organic lake sediments might be false if not accompanied by high radium

 • The Lucas cell is recognized as the most sensitive and reliable method for these elements.

-• In the radon business since 1968, our latest major instrument update was 2011.
+• In the radon business since 1968, our latest major instrument update was 2015.

 • Modern, low-power, field-rugged electronics.
+Some earlier versions still working after 35 years.

 • Sensitive to geochemical trace levels necessary for radon in lake water and for radon-thoron isotope ratios.